IAC-deepRL/IAC/README.md

 <img src="https://github.com/Yonv1943/ElegantRL/blob/master/figs/BipedalWalkerHardcore-v2-total-668kb.gif" width="150" height="100"/>

-Note: BipedalWalkerHardcore is a difficult task in continuous action space.
-There are only a few RL implementations can reach the target reward.
-Check out a experiment video: [Crack the BipedalWalkerHardcore-v2 with total reward 310 using IntelAC](https://www.bilibili.com/video/BV1wi4y187tC).
+Note: BipedalWalkerHardcore is a difficult task in a continuous action domain.
+There are only a few RL implementations that can reach the target reward.
+Check out an experiment video: [Crack the BipedalWalkerHardcore-v2 with total reward 310 using IntelAC](https://www.bilibili.com/video/BV1wi4y187tC).

 ## Requirements

-    Necessary:
     | Python 3.6+     |
     | PyTorch 1.6+    |

-    Not necessary:
     | Numpy 1.18+     | For ReplayBuffer.
 Numpy will be installed along with PyTorch.
     | gym 0.17.0      | For env.
 Gym provides tutorial env for DRL training. (env.render() bug in gym==1.18 pyglet==1.6.
 Change to gym==1.17.0, pyglet==1.5)
     | pybullet 2.7+   | For env.
 We use PyBullet (free) as an alternative of MuJoCo (not free).